Keshavarz Dentistry Accepts CDCP Benefits

 There are many tooth whitening treatments available, but they may or may not work, depending on the reason teeth change colour in the first place.

-• What you eat and drink – Foods and beverages with certain types of colour pigmentation can stain teeth, including red wine, coffee, and tea.
-The pigment, called choromogens, attaches to the tooth enamel.
+What you eat and drink – Foods and beverages with certain types of colour pigmentation can stain teeth, including red wine, coffee, and tea.
+The pigment, called chromogens, attaches to tooth enamel.

-• Aging – As you age, the enamel of your teeth can begin to wear off, and reveal the more yellow hued dentin underneath can show through.
+Aging – As you age, the enamel of your teeth can begin to wear off, and reveal the more yellow-hued dentin underneath.

-• Medications – Certain types of medications can cause teeth to darken, including some antihistamines, anti-psychotic medications, high blood pressure medications, and chemotherapy.
+Medications – Certain types of medications can cause teeth to darken, including some antihistamines, anti-psychotic drugs, high blood pressure medications, and chemotherapy.

 Teeth Whitening – Questions & Answers

-Q: Do I need to see my dentist, or can I just buy something from the pharmacy?
+Do I need to see my dentist, or can I buy tooth-whitening products at the pharmacy?

-A; Whether or not DIY teeth whitening products work in your case depends on a number of factors, including the causes for disolouration, and the condition of your teeth.
+Whether DIY teeth whitening products work in your case depends on several factors, including the causes of the condition of your teeth.
 Your dentist can advise you on what is best for you.

-A: Teeth whitening agents contain bleaching agents, typically hydrogen peroxide or carbamide peroxide.
-The bleaching agents break the stain material up, lessening the colour.
+Teeth whitening agents contain bleaching agents, typically hydrogen peroxide or carbamide peroxide.
+The bleaching agents break down the stain material, reducing its colour.

-• Store bought whitening strips – The ADA/CDA Seal of Acceptance ensures a safe and effective product.
-Somewhat stronger than toothpastes, it is not as strong as the solutions that your dentist can provide, and will work for mild staining only.
+• Store-bought whitening strips – The ADA/CDA Seal of Acceptance ensures a safe and effective product.
+Somewhat stronger than toothpaste, it is not as strong as the solutions your dentist can provide and will work only for mild staining

-• Take home kits – Your dentist can give you a bleaching solution, with a tray that is custom-made for your bite.
-This option takes a few days, up to a few weeks, depending on the condition of your teeth.
-Your dentist can offer a much stronger product than you can buy over the counter, so it is suitable in situations where you need deep cleaning rather than very mild stain removal.
+• Take-home whitening kits – Your dentist can give you a bleaching solution, with a tray that is custom-made for your bite.
+This option takes a few days or up to a few weeks, depending on the condition of your teeth.
+Your dentist can offer a much stronger product than you can buy over the counter, making it suitable for situations that require deep cleaning rather than very mild stain removal.

 Caveats

-As with any procedure, there are some caveats to keep in mind too.
+As with any dental procedure, there are some caveats to keep in mind:

 • Teeth whitening only works on natural teeth – not crowns, caps, or other porcelain work.